Associate of Applied Science in Air Traffic Control

 |Search, Survival, and Rescue|

-A total of 63 credits is required for the degree.
+A minimum of 61 credits is required for the degree.

 Program Student Learning Outcomes

 At the completion of this program, students will be able to: